LiteralGenie/ZeroBot/README.md

 ## Setup
 1. Clone repo and install the listed modules in `requirements.txt`.
+2. Obtain a Google service account key and save as `./gcreds.json`.
-2. Modify the Discord key, update channels, and admin users in `./data/bot_config.json` appropriately.
+3. Modify the Discord key, update channels, and admin users in `./data/bot_config.json` appropriately.
    -  (Channel and admins can be later modified using commands on Discord)
+   -  Also modify the google spreadsheet id.
+(The link / id might also be hard-coded somewhere, i forget.)
-3. Run `main.py` and see `!help` for the command list.
+4. Run `main.py` and see `!help` for the command list.

 ## TODO
 - Logging shit